 What are the best castles in Ireland, the Irish castles you cannot miss?
 In this article, we share our favorite castles to visit in Ireland and great Irish castles to stay in for a truly special night

-The first time I stumbled upon this staggering piece of info, I had to look twice: surely this number had a few zeros too many?
+The first time I stumbled upon this staggering fun fact about Ireland I had to look twice: surely this number had a few zeros too many?

 However, there might be some truth to it: the key is to understand than the word ‘castle’ doesn’t necessarily embody the high turrets / large moat structure so many of us associate with the homes of the royals but a larger variety of sites and buildings.